sixswordstudio/sixswordstudio.github.io/_posts/2022-11-01-online-portfolio.md

 Note: Changes can take up to 10 minutes to update.

 This concludes the basic walkthrough to get a website up and running without spending money using Ruby, Jekyll, and GitHub Pages.
+A basic foundation in creating a website that can grow as the user's skillset grows.
+Build a custom online environment that suits your needs without a paid subscription.

+# Beyond this guide
+Next steps you may consider to take the site to the next level:
+- Purchase and connect a [Custom domain](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site) name for the site
+- Explore [Jekyll plugins](https://jekyllrb.com/docs/plugins/) to extend site functionality
+- [Override theme](https://jekyllrb.com/docs/themes/#overriding-theme-defaults) settings for full site customization
+- Add [vector graphics](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Adding_vector_graphics_to_the_Web) for site logos, headers, flavicon, etc.